sgsellan/coms-4160-kinematics/README.md

 ### Inverse Kinematics

+*Note: The inverse kinematics part of the assignment is optional and will not be graded.*

 In the [forward kinematics][forwardkinematics] model, the final position of the tip of a finger is determined by setting (manually or via interpolation) the relative transformations of each joint in the finger, the hand, the elbow, the